Safer Sex Guidelines

 Having sex with only one partner who only has sex with you when neither of you has

 a sexually transmitted infection (STI) is believed to be safe.
-However, many healthcare
+But, many healthcare

 professionals believe there really is no such thing as safe sex.
 They believe the

-only way to be truly safe is not to have sex because all forms of sexual contact carry
+only way to be truly safe is not to have sex.
+All forms of sexual contact carry some

 can be spread this way.

 Condoms are commonly thought to protect against STIs.
-However, while it is true that
+While it's true that condoms

-condoms are useful in preventing certain diseases, such as herpes, chlamydia, and
+are useful in preventing certain diseases, such as herpes, chlamydia, and gonorrhea,

-gonorrhea, they may not fully protect against other diseases, such as genital warts,
+they may not fully protect against other diseases, such as genital warts, syphilis,

 Guidelines for safer sex